 If you can access an affordable housing scheme, it could help you get on to the property ladder or access more affordable rents.

-Home-ownership schemes, such as the upcoming Starter Homes Initiative, will reduce the overall burden of buying a home by reducing the overall cost, while the likes of shared ownership provide opportunities for buyers with smaller deposits.
+Home ownership schemes such as First Homes reduce the burden of buying a home by lowering the overall cost, while the likes of shared ownership provide opportunities for buyers with smaller deposits.

 On the other hand, the confusion around what is and isn’t ‘affordable’ has provoked criticism, with some campaigners claiming the definitions are not always effective in helping low-income or first-time buyers.